GNOME/geary/BUILDING.md

 See the `meson.build` file in the top-level directory for the complete list of required dependencies and minimum versions.

-Geary also requires SQLite to be built with the compiler flag `-DSQLITE_ENABLE_FTS3`.
+Geary requires SQLite is built with both FTS3 and FTS5 support.
+Ensure `--enable-fts5`, `-DSQLITE_ENABLE_FTS3` and `-DSQLITE_ENABLE_FTS3_PARENTHESIS` are passed to the SQLite configure script.

 All required libraries and tools are available from major Linux distribution's package repositories: